4rchB1sh0p/CNC-Spiral-Bevel-Gear-Error-Compensation/README.md

 ### Laser Vector Measurement Method
 In contrast to the method of conventional body diagonal, the measuring and moving direction in the method of laser vector measurement can be in different directions.
 Such as the diagonal a􀄺g (ppp), the measuring route in laser vector measurement is as follows: beginning from the point a, firstly move Dx along the positive X axis at a certain rate and pause for several seconds, secondly move Dy along the positive Y axis at a certain rate and pause for several seconds, lastly move Dz along the positive Z axis at a certain rate and pause for several seconds.
 Repeat the previous steps until arriving at point g.
 In the course, every data only includes the errors of one axis, so it is convenient to separate the positioning and linear errors from the volumetric error.

-## Experimentation and Results
-Describe the experimental setup, data collection methods, and data analysis.

 ## Conclusion
 In this study, we tested the volumetric error of the CNC spiral bevel gear grinding machine with the laser vector measurement method, compensated the volumetric error with the software error compensation method, and detected the errors of the spiral bevel gear before and after compensating the volumetric error.
 Experiments show that the effective compensating of the volumetric error reduces the machining error and improves the machining precision of the machine tool to a certain extent.